buildanetwork/azure-data-engineering/Stream Data Pipeline using Stream Analytics.md

-# Create a streaming data pipeline using Azure Databricks, Event Hub and Synapse
+# Create a streaming data pipeline using Azure Stream Analytics Job, Event Hub and Synapse

 ## Requirements